What’s the best way of travelling around Central America – the chicken bus or the tourist bus? Here are the pros and cons of each one!

-You’ve probably heard or read about chicken buses multiple times when Central America is mentioned.
-It’s one of the iconic rights of passage for anyone traveling through Central America.
+The chicken bus is one of the iconic rights of passage for anyone traveling through Central America.
 But are these old, rickety buses simply a thing to check off the bucket list just to say you did it or are they a reasonable mode of transport while on the road?

 Don’t believe me?
-Here’s my list of pros and cons for both.
+Here’s my list of pros and cons for travelling around Central America.

 PRO – You don’t need to think.
 They usually pick you up at your hostel or hotel.
 You’ve already paid for your ticket so all you have to do is wake up and show the driver your receipt.